 All loan related fees are reported as revenue in the period in which they were earned.

-The Board elected to early adopt PSA Handbook Section PS3450 "Government Transfers" on transition to PSAS.
-This section was applied prospectively and as such had no impact on the prior year figures.
-As a result of adopting this section, transfers are recognized as revenue when the transfer is authorized, any eligibility criteria are met, and reasonable estimates of the amounts can be made.
+Government transfers are recognized as revenue when the transfer is authorized, any eligibility criteria are met, and reasonable estimates of the amounts can be made.